Going through a divorce isn’t easy—emotionally, mentally, or financially.

 Name change

-If you do this, check with your divorce attorney about the court order you may need to implement a name change on certain types of accounts.
+If you wish to change your name, check with your divorce attorney about the court order you may need to implement a name change on certain types of accounts.
+Then apply the change across all accounts.

 Identity documents

-Contact the Social Security Administration at ssa.gov and your state’s driver’s license bureau; update a passport if needed at travel.state.gov.
+Contact the Social Security Administration at ssa.gov and your state’s driver’s license bureau.
+If needed, update your passport at travel.state.gov.

 Bank accounts